wp-plugins/parsi-font/readme.txt

 == Installation ==

-1. Upload 'wp-parsi-admin-font-editor' to the '/wp-content/plugins/' directory
+1. Upload 'parsi-font' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click on the new menu item "Parsi Font" and see settings of this plugin.
-4. Or you can install the plugin in: "Plugins ==> Add ==> enter the name of plugin (wp-parsi admin font editor) in search box and press Enter
+4. Or you can install the plugin in: "Plugins ==> Add ==> enter the name of plugin (WP-Parsi Admin Font Editor) in search box and press Enter
 5. Install plugin, activate it and enjoy of plugin

 == Frequently Asked Questions ==